ejcupcake1234alt/LSPosed-MagiskOnWSA./README.md

 # Magisk on WSA (with Google Apps)
+## THIS NO LONGER WORKS, PLEASE USE https://github.com/LSPosed/MagiskOnWSALocal INSTEAD.
 ## Features

 - Integrate Magisk and OpenGApps in a few clicks within minutes